-- Sometimes it is possible to colour a node marked for spilling. ulletIf we get "lucky" with the choices of colours made earlier. - - Example: When 2-colouring this graph, we don't have a node with degree < 2
+- Sometimes it is possible to colour a node marked for spilling. ullet - If we get "lucky" with the choices of colours made earlier. -

 - Even though the node was marked for spilling, we can colour it. lacksquare - So: on the way down, mark for spilling, but don't actually spill...